RequestNetwork/requestNetwork/packages/request-client.js/README.md

   value: '0x740fc87Bd3f41d07d23A01DEc90623eBC5fed9D6',
 };

-// Keep only the request updated in this timestamp boundaries (in second) const updatedBetween = {
+// Get only the request updated in this timestamp boundaries (in second) const updatedBetween = {
   from: 1546300800,
   to: 1548979200,